bitcoinops/bitcoinops.github.io/_topics/en/replacement-cycling.md

 {:.center}
 ![Illustration of a replacement cycle attack](/img/posts/2024-08-replacement-cycling.png)

-Bob can broadcast his exact same exit transaction and CPFP fee bump from before, but Mallory can repeat the sequence of steps to remove his transaction from mempools---although she'll need to use a different UTXO or pay a higher feerate to reuse the same input each time.
+Bob can broadcast his exact same exit transaction and child transaction from before, but Mallory can repeat the sequence of steps to remove his transaction from mempools---although she'll need to use a different UTXO or pay a higher feerate to reuse the same input each time.
 The cycle of